Ryan A. Shaw

 Ryan has acted for some of the top insurance companies in the world and has defended their insureds against third party property and personal injury claims.

-- Acting as counsel on a matter in which a dismissal was obtained of an eight year old lawsuit against a strata corporation, its directors and others for extensive damages following a 22-day Supreme Court trial (Hirji v.
+- Obtaining dismissal of an eight year old lawsuit against a strata corporation, its directors and others for extensive damages following a 22-day Supreme Court trial (Hirji v.
 The Owners Strata Corporation Plan VR44, 2015 BCSC 2043);

 - Successfully arguing for special costs against the plaintiffs in the above noted action (Hirji v.
 The Owners Strata Corporation Plan VR44, 2016 BCSC 548);